Rose-Breasted Grosbeak | Stacy Hill

 Flamingo | Sara Hallager

 The Smithsonian’s National Zoo has bred flamingos since 1992.
 In the span of 28 years, more than 120 chicks have hatched here!
 This summer, we celebrated the arrival of three chicks at the Bird House.
 The eldest chick hatched July 6 and is being raised by its parents; the younger chicks hatched July 17 and 18 are being hand-raised by keepers.
 Feeding the growing chicks six times a day and tending to all their needs is a full-time job!
 Our colleagues in the Department of Nutrition Sciences prepared a nutritious formula which simulates the crop milk that parents feed their young.
 We also feed the hand-raised chicks pellets.
 Our goal is to help the chicks become self-sufficient by the time they are 1 month old.
 In late September, the chicks will be large and strong enough to be reintroduced to the colony.
 Currently, our flock is 67 flamingos strong and ranges in age from 1 month to 57 years old!

 This story appears in the August 2020 issue of National Zoo News.
-In late 2021, the Smithsonian's National Zoo’s historic 1928 Bird House will transform into a first-of-its-kind attraction that immerses visitors in the annual journeys of western hemisphere birds.
+In early 2022, the Smithsonian's National Zoo’s historic 1928 Bird House will transform into a first-of-its-kind attraction that immerses visitors in the annual journeys of western hemisphere birds.
 Learn more about this exciting project!

 UPDATE Dec.
 21, 2020: Please note that the Zoo is temporarily closed as a public health precaution to help prevent the spread of COVID-19.